jhradilek/irssi-notifications/README.markdown

 ## Installation

-**IMPORTANT:** A working installation of the **Gtk2::Notify** module for Perl is required for this script to function.
-In Fedora, this module is provided by the *perl-Gtk2-Notify* package; in Debian and Ubuntu, the package is named *libgtk2-notify-perl*.
+**IMPORTANT:** A working installation of the **Net::DBus** module for Perl is required for this script to function.
+In Fedora, this module is provided by the *perl-Net-DBus* package.
+In Debian and Ubuntu, the package is named *libnet-dbus-perl*.

 Irssi looks for additional scrips in the in the **~/.irssi/scripts/** directory.
 To make sure that this directory exists, type the following at a shell prompt: